pactus-project/pactus.org/website/learn/consensus/without-delegation/index.md

 Proof of Stake is a way to secure the network through requesting users to stake some amount of their coins.
 These stakeholders, called validators, are responsible to collect, validate and add transactions to the blockchain.
-The validators will be rewarded with the native tokens.
+The validators will be rewarded with the native coins.
 They are also motivated by the opportunity to act as stewards of the blockchain.

 Unlike Proof of Work, which is based on competition, Proof of Stake is based on collaboration.